 An ESG screening is applied to the Index for corporate bonds.
 Companies are assessed for environmental, social and governance factors which leads to a total Sustainable Development Key Performance Indicator (SD-KPI) score on a scale of 0 to 100.
-Companies with a score of 40 or lower are underweighted in the index.
-Companies with a score of 60 or higher are over weighted in the index.
+Companies with lower scores are underweighted in the indexand companies with higher scores are over weighted in the index.